10 Step Guide to the California Divorce Process From Petition to Judgment

 A typical real estate appraisal in a divorce case costs between a few hundred dollars and potentially up to $1000 per property, or more.
 In situations where more than one appraisal is needed, such as a historical appraisal, that cost may be higher.

-Will my spouse and I be given an opportunity to settle the divorce case and avoid court?
+Will my spouse and I be allowed to settle the divorce case and avoid Court?

-How do I start the negotiations between me and my spouse through our lawyers?
+How do I start the negotiations between my spouse and me through our lawyers?

 How will I know what to offer to my spouse or respond to an offer by my spouse?

-Is there really an advantage to settling issues versus letting the court decide?
+Is there an advantage to settling issues versus letting the Court decide?

 How long does the California divorce process go from beginning to end if my spouse and I agree on everything?

 From petition to judgment, if both spouses diligently complete their disclosures, produce all the information required by law and settle their disagreements without extended negotiations, the entire divorce process can take only a few months or even less.

 Keep in mind, however, that there is still a six-month waiting period to become an unmarried man or woman.
 Ending the status of the marriage does not have to slow down the resolution of any other issue.

 What is a voluntary settlement conference?